 Music and Math – The Genius of Beethoven: Natalya St. Clair

 It may sound counterintuitive, but Beethoven spent most of his life going deaf.
 You might be wondering, so how on Earth did he come up with stellar compositions?
 The answer is Beethoven knew how music looked on paper.
 He said, “I always have a picture in my mind when composing, and I follow its line.”
 In this talk, Natalya St. Clair makes a case for Beethoven’s musical genius and hidden Math in his compositions.

 The World’s Ugliest Music: Scott Rickard

-What makes music beautiful is repetition, motifs and patterns.
-So, how would the music be if it doesn't have repetition or patterns?
+What makes music beautiful is repetition, motifs, and patterns.
+So, how would the music be if it doesn’t have repetition or patterns?
 And is it possible to come up with such music?
-Scott Rickard argues that, with the help of Maths it can be done, and gives an example of John Costas, who came up with such pattern by using Costas array which was used to design SONAR ping.
-It is later demonstrated musically by mapping 88×88 Costas Array on a piano.
+Scott Rickard argues that with the help of Maths it can be done, and gives an example of John Costas, who came up with such pattern by using Costas array which was used to design SONAR ping.
+It is later demonstrated musically by mapping 88×88 Costas Array on the piano.

 Unlocking Music with Neuroscience: Ardon Shorr

 Classical music can be boring to listen to, because it is very hard to follow, and it is a learning task.
 Our working memory is limited, and we can’t feed large amounts of data.
 Hence, to understand classical music better, Ardon Shorr suggests that it should be learned in chunks.
 Ardon has designed an open source program called Variations Audio Timeliner to make the learning easier with visualization.

 Building the Perfect Guitar: Paul Reed Smith